ORNL/icat/sphinx/source/user/concepts.rst

    :align: center

-Once points are selected/highlighted in green, the "Selected" tab of the :ref:`Data manager` is populated with only the texts from these points.
+Once points are selected/highlighted in green, the "Selected" tab of the :ref:`Data manager` is populated with only the texts from these points, which can then be labeled or analyzed for additional anchors/necessary anchor modifications.